roddas/roddas/README.md

 ### In the Cybersecurity field

 * MITTRE ATTACK, NIST, OWASP Top 10
-* Web Application Pentesting
+* Web Application and Infrastructure Pentesting
-* Infrastructure hardening
-* DevSecOps
-* Docker and Kubernetes hardening
+* Web Application and Infrastructure Hardening
+* OWASP Devsecops Maturity Model
 * SIEM
+* Documentation and reporting

 ### In the Operating System field